evhub/coconut/HELP.md

 ### Function Composition

 Another mainstay of functional programming, one very common in mathematics, is function composition, the ability to combine multiple functions into one.
-In Coconut, function composition is done by the `..` operator.
+In Coconut, function composition is done with the `..` operator.

 Here's an example of function composition:
 ```python